joshgav/backstage-on-openshift/README.md

 ## Backstage on OpenShift

 Deploy a Backstage portal instance in an OpenShift cluster.
+One instance is installed in a dedicated namespace named `bs1` by default.

-After deployment edit configMap `bs1-backstage-app-config` to dynamically reconfigure the portal; or change it in the [deploy/app-config.yaml](deploy/app-config.yaml) file here and run `deploy.sh` to reconfigure.
+After deployment edit configMap `backstage-app-config` to dynamically reconfigure the portal; or change it in the [deploy/app-config.yaml](deploy/app-config.yaml) file here and run `deploy.sh` to reconfigure.
 NOTE: **delete the current pod** so the modified configMap is